matheuslopesm/ubisoft-clone/README.md

 # Ubisoft+ Clone

-A clone of Ubisoft+ main page, made with HTML and CSS.
+A responsive clone of Ubisoft+ main page, made with HTML, CSS and JavaScript.

-P.S.: Mobile view is still not responsive.

-A complex project that made me improve positions and display in CSS!
+A complex project that made me improve positions and display in CSS, practice JavaScript and learn more about responsiveness.

 # Final Result 🔥